Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 Why does CMC's published 4ms execution differ from what I measured?

-CMC publishes a 4ms median execution figure on its corporate page.
-I measured 95ms on the retail-connection MT4 build during calm sessions.
-The likely explanation is that CMC's number is server-side acknowledgement (the time the matching engine takes to confirm an order internally) rather than the round-trip a UK retail trader actually sees.
-Both numbers can be true; the one that matters to a UK trader sitting at a screen is the second.
-During the BoE rate decision on 6 November 2025, CMC's MT4 round-trip jumped to 280ms, the worst news-window slip of the five brokers.
+CMC publishes a 4ms median execution figure; I measured 95ms on the retail-connection MT4 build during calm sessions.
+The likely explanation is that CMC's number is server-side acknowledgement (how fast the matching engine confirms internally), not the round-trip a UK retail trader sees.
+Both can be true; the one that matters at your screen is the second.
+During the BoE rate decision on 6 November 2025, CMC's MT4 round-trip jumped to 280ms, the worst news-window slip of the five.
 If you trade news, factor this in.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 68% of retail CFD accounts lose money.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.